 Last Updated on

-Exactly one year ago in Boulder, Colorado, I published my book ‘Coffee Shop Entrepreneurs’ on how to become location independent by getting the confidence to pick up clients.
+Back in 2013 in Boulder, Colorado, I published my book ‘Coffee Shop Entrepreneurs’ on how to become location independent by getting the confidence to pick up clients.

 As a first time author I did what I thought was expected of me and published on Amazon, the biggest marketplace in the world, at a price in line with similar business books.